|Lonesome Paws Cabin Rentals,

 and contract only.
 You will submit your final guest list and payment to us one week before arrival- who knows

-not always clearly marked.
+always clearly marked.
 I drive a Mini Cooper and can access all of our cabins with no problems.
-There are 300 miles
+There are 300 miles of interior

-of interior roads within the resort.
-Slow down when these roads are slippery, they are not very forgiving when you loose
+roads within the resort.
+Slow down when these roads are slippery, they are not very forgiving when you loose respect for them.

 WATCH OUT FOR THE DEER, the resort is heavily populated with them!